 Find out more:

-- The best reference source if you want to check if a plant is native in these islands is the Online Atlas of the British and Irish flora.
+- The best reference source if you want to check if a plant is native in these islands is the Plant Atlas website.

 Alien, non-native: